Not Speaking Fluent Italian

-Now that we are Italian citizens and will be spending a bit more time here, I think I have a better chance at retention.
+Now that we are Italian citizens and will be spending a bit more time here, I think I have a better chance of retention.
 I also mentioned to Gary I want to continue speaking the words and phrases I have learned when back in the United States.
 I truly have the attention span of a child when it comes to learning a language.
 It is hard work.
 But it takes time and I understand if I put in the time, I will achieve better results.
 We shall see.
 I think it’s almost like exercise.
 I have good intentions but it doesn’t quite happen every day.

 Truly learning a language does require some effort, but no one needs to be fluent to enjoy the beautiful country that is Italy.
 Locals are very appreciative if you at least make an effort to communicate in their language.
-I always get a smile or a “thumbs up” when I say, “Sto imparando l’italiano” – translates to “I am learning Italian.”
+I always get a smile or a “thumbs up” when I say, “Sto imparando l’italiano” – which translates to “I am learning Italian.”
 You would be amazing the recognition and appreciation I get when I just say this one phrase.

 During this year-adventure that I am learning, I can make a mistake and stumble.
 Italians are gracious and correct me.
 I have finally figured out this is the way I am really going to learn.

 A Creative Idea

 When visiting Italy, this might be an idea for you.
 Create flashcards or use the ones we’ve created below if you feel memorizing is not possible.
 You can print them out on 3×5 photo paper and you will always have them at your fingertips.
 Printable Phrase Cards.